As every project is different, I don’t have a price list as such but there is a pricing structure based upon what is required.

 You are an artist – why should you need to worry about file sizes, colour profiles, resolution and formats?

 Let me take the stress away.
-I can provide ‘on demand’ service so that whenever you are asked to supply an image for any purpose, simply send me the details and I will take care of it.
+Once the images are archived, I can provide ‘on demand’ service so that whenever you are asked to supply an image for any purpose, simply let me know, provide the details and I will take care of it.

 Galleries, museums and individual artists with entire collections that need to be digitised, please get in touch.
-Work can be carried out on site.
+Work can often be carried out on site and depending on the number of images, level of accessibility etc. can be a cost effective option.